-The events below are organised by the Society - or the Society participates in them.
+The events below are organised by the Society or the Society participates in them or the Society supports their objectives.

 The Society organises many regular activities throughout the year which are not listed on this page.
 See our Bushwalking, Plant Study Group, Wild TING and Plant Nursery webpages for details about these regular activities.